rajprogrammerbd/coding_problems_solved/docs/Kubernetes/index.md

 5. Cloud Controller Manager

 * **What is API Server?** It's frontend to the kubernetes control panel.
 All the communication go through API server External and Internal.
 Expose RESTFull API on port 443.

+* **What is Cluster Store?** It's a store for all in the kubernetes and it's the single source of truth.
+It uses something called ```etcd``` which is a distributed key value data store.